-It is a layered approach that reflects the complexity in addressing this long-term challenge of providing health and safety assurances to customers, particularly in the absence of a COVID-19 vaccine.
+It is a layered approach that reflects the complexity in addressing this long-term challenge of providing health and safety assurances to customers.

 Phased Plan

 This is a phased effort, defined by immediate, medium, and long-term strategies and interventions.
 Our first phase is complete, accomplished in an urgent context that lacked our typical incremental elements - formal guiding principles, a budget, prioritized tasks informed by customer feedback.